Robert E. Stein

 June – August 03

 Amgen is a large manufacturer and purveyor of state of the art medicines.
-My responsibilities include test/trouble-shooting conversion (World 7.3 cum 4 to 7.3 cum 13) and functional applications as well as monitoring go live processes including the accounting, manufacturing and distribution modules.
-Wrote the cutover plan including pre-cutoff, cutoff, validation and go-live
+My responsibilities included test/trouble-shooting conversion (World 7.3 cum 4 to 7.3 cum 13) and functional applications as well as monitoring go live processes including the Product Costing, Manufacturing Accounting, Shop Floor Control, Forecasting, Material Requirements Planning (MRP), Product Data Management.
+Wrote the cutover plan including pre-cutoff, cutoff, validation and go-live activities.
+Key issues include the definition of activities, scheduling, the coordination for logistics and accounting, and creating/executing the go-live validation checklist.
+Reported to the project manager with a dotted line to corporate.

 Product Development (Enterprise One)